Aasai Aasaiyai

-Aasai Aasaiyai is a 2003 Indian Tamil-language romance film directed by Ravi Mariya.
+Aasai Aasaiyai (Note: Spelt on the CBFC certificate as Aasai Aasaiya.) is a 2003 Indian Tamil-language romance film directed by Ravi Mariya.
 This film was the debut of the producer R. B. Choudary's son, Jiiva, and also stars Sharmelee.
 The music was composed by Mani Sharma.
 Song lyrics were penned by Vairamuthu and Ravi Mariya.
 The film's title is based on a song from Aanandham (2001), which was also produced by the same studio, Super Good Films.

 Plot

 The story revolves around Vinod, who aspires to become a businessman after completing his bachelor's degree.
 His parents keep nudging him to find a job.
 He also works part-time as a private detective.
 He is assigned a detective job to follow a girl and find out her general activities and also if she is in love with anyone.
 While doing this job, he eventually falls in love with the girl Brinda (Sharmelee) and quits his detective job.
 Brinda, who is the daughter of a rich gold seller Sankaranarayanan (Nasser), has a policy to not love anyone as her sister eloped with a guy in the past and her father had suffered a heart attack.
 But eventually, Brinda falls in love with Vinod.

 Vinod and Brinda come to an agreement that both should prioritize their goals first and they should never meet unless their goals are met.
 Vinod aspires to start a business of his own while Brinda aspires to complete her college degree with high scores.
 Vinod starts an apparel showroom and grows big.
 He is also made the secretary of traders association for which Sankaranarayanan is the president.
 Vinod gets into good books of Sankaranarayanan due to his hard working nature and good manners.
 Similarly Brinda finishes her education with flying colours and awards.

 Sankaranarayanan arranges Brinda's wedding with his friend Srinivasan's (Anandraj) son, an IAS officer.
 But Srinivas with the help of a detective Ravi (Ravi Mariya) understands about Brinda's love for Vinod and their intention to prioritize family and goals first.
 Srinivasan reveals this to Sankaranayan and he feels proud of Brinda and he agrees to get her married to Vinod.
 Finally, Vinod and Brinda are reunited.